maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-nfs-api-v0.5.md

 # NFS API

 This is a supporting a document for the parent [RFC](./0036-launcher-api-v0.5.md).
-This details about the NFS API changes and also the new MOVE/COPY APIs that are getting added.
+This details the NFS API changes and also the new MOVE/COPY APIs that are getting added.

 ## Directory